 Dieser Gastgeber bietet Sprachaustausch an

-Hi, I have moved to france, and my conversational school level French isn’t cutting it!
+My conversational school level French isn’t cutting it out here!!
 So I’m hoping to improve my speaking and comprehension skills while I work on the house.
 If that is something you can assist with, that would be fantastic.

 You will be staying in the main house, there isn't much furniture and it is basic for now but you will have a bed to sleep on.
-There is running water, a working shower and toilets, and a working boiler for hot water.
-The heating is pretty primitive but once the renovations begin the amenities will improve.
+There is running water, working showers and toilets, and a brand new wood pellet boiler that heats the radiators and hot water.
 There is plenty of space in the garden should anyone prefer to camp, you would need to bring your own tent or camper van though!

-I will supply fresh bread from the boulangerie with jams and spreads for breakfast, and of course croissants will be available!
-There will be plenty of tea and coffee for you to help yourself to throughout the day and I will provide dinner for everyone.
-The local town is a 5 minute walk from my house with little bars, boulangeries, creperies, a large supermarket and some restaurants, all selling lovely food, so the opportunity is there should you want to venture out.
+We can work out a schedule for collecting breads and croissants from the boulangerie in the morning, and there is plenty of tea and coffee for you to help yourself to throughout the day.
+I will provide dinner.
+The local town is a 5 minute walk from my house with little bars, boulangeries, creperies, a large supermarket and a few restaurants, so the opportunity is there should you want to venture out.

 There are lakes near the house that feature sailing and paddle boarding.
 There are terrific forests for hiking and foraging.
 Saint Malo is an hour north of me, with great shopping and food, as well as daily boat trips to Jersey, and the historic town of Dinan is about 40 minutes away.
-The south coast is about an hour away by car, and the capital city Rennes is 40 minutes east, buzzing with shops, and a terrific weekend market that I usually head over to.
-I should have my two London Town bikes up and running soon so you can borrow these to explore the area as much as you like.
+The south coast is about an hour and twenty minutes away by car, and the capital city Rennes is 50 minutes east, buzzing with shops, and a terrific weekend market that I usually head over to.
+I have two London Town bikes and two french bikes available, so you can borrow these to explore the area as much as you like.
 They are in no way mountain bikes though, so be warned!
 I have a car and can pick people up from the nearest station, which is Caulnes, about 25 minutes away.
-There is not much in the way of public transport here, so depending on how much you’d like to explore, your own means of transportation might be useful.
+There is a bus route running through Merdrignac, which will take you either to Rennes or Loudeac/Saint Brieuc, though as I mentioned, the schedule is a little tricky to figure out, so depending on how much you’d like to explore, your own means of transportation might be useful.

 I have been a workawayer myself many times while travelling in Nepal, Japan and Indonesia and had wonderful experiences every time, I met some awesome people, fellow travellers like myself and locals alike and learnt some new skills, one being how to milk a buffalo!
 I am opening my new home up to anyone who is keen to help me make this place an amazing space and get creative with the garden.